 In 2002, the Coulston Foundation went bankrupt, and I was one of the 266 chimpanzees rescued by Save the Chimps (STC).
 STC found me living alone in Building 300, a cold, dark barracks known as “The Dungeon” because of its putrid, dismal conditions.
 As soon as STC arrived, my life improved dramatically.
 For the first time in my life, I was given fresh fruits and vegetables, blankets, toys, and, most importantly, I was not alone.

 I am in my 40’s now, and I live with the Special Needs group at STC.
 Although I usually prefer the company of humans over other chimps, I get along okay with my buddy Timmy, whom I first met when I was at the lab.
 We enjoy grooming each other, and can often be found exploring our island home together.
-I am known as intelligent and artistic, but I can be temperamental.
-Sometimes I go for weeks refusing to paint, but when I find my muse, I throw myself into my work and create colorful, expressive paintings that often spill off the canvas and onto the walls and floors of my home.
+I am known as intelligent and artistic.
+Sometimes I go for weeks with no interest in painting, but when I find my muse, I throw myself into my work and create colorful, expressive paintings that often spill off the canvas and onto the walls and floors of my home.
 These days, I am no longer anonymous or forgotten, but coddled, respected and beloved.

 - Art supplies